MatthieuLemoine/enhanced/README.md

 Create a Payfit expense from a Spotify receipt.

-Go to https://www.spotify.com/fr/account/subscription/receipt/ and select a receipt then click on the Payfit button.
+Go to https://www.spotify.com/fr/account/subscription/receipt/, select a receipt and click on the Payfit button.